merrcury/100-Days-Of-Code/docs/README.md

 **Today's Progress** : Today, I am offically starting my journey of learning RedHat 8.
 I have cleared my basic concepts of OS.

 **Thoughts** : Although I use ubuntu, which is debian based linux.
 I always loved RedHat.
 I guess I'll be soon migrating to fedora.

+## Day 37 : Feburary 11, 2020

+**Today's Progress** :
++ Attended another lecture of Redhat.
+Learned how to write your own linux commands.
++ Read about Cookies extraction and manipulation.

+**Thoughts** : Cookies manipulation is freaking amazing.